-СХ CX Considerations 2 The PISP should present the PSU the authentication options supported by the ASPSP which in turn can be supported by the TPP device/channel (for e.g. A TPP kiosk that can only support authentication by ASPSP mobile app).
-3 If the PISP and the ASPSP supports Model A then the TPP should request from the PSU the identifier which is supported by their ASPSP.
+CX Considerations 2 PISPs should present the PSU with the authentication options supported by the ASPSP which in turn can be supported by the TPP device/channel (for e.g. A TPP kiosk that can only support authentication by ASPSP mobile app).
+3 If PISPs and ASPSPs support Model A, then the TPP should request from the PSU the identifier which is supported by their ASPSP.
 4 The PISP should make the PSU aware about how this identifier will be used.
 7 If the PSU is logged off from the ASPSP app, the ASPSP must make the PSU aware that they have been logged off and notify them to check back on the originating TPP app.